OlaQla/RedWine/README.md

 #### Implementation details

 Carousel is implemented using jQuery only without importing specialized libraries.
 The main container holds a list of pictures loaded in background with css styles.
 On interval an animation on 'left' property is started making the container viewport move to next image.
-To provide an impression of infinite scrolling first image is placed in container twice and when carousel slides to it, the animation is turned off and the viewport is immediately scrolled to the first slide.
+To provide an impression of infinite scrolling first image is placed in container twice as a first and last item in carousel, and when carousel slides to it, the animation is turned off and the viewport is immediately scrolled to the first slide.

 ### _Grape description text toggle_

 #### Functionality

-Grape description page consists of multiple cards with grape variety image and a description of a grape itself and it's origin.
+Grape description page consists of multiple cards, laid out in a grid, with grape variety image and a description of a grape itself and it's origin.
 To make it possible to put a lot of content in a single page and make it easy to find not both types of content are visible at once but user can at any time go to selected card and press a button which part of content he'd like to see and it will be shown with a fluid transition animations.

 #### Implementation details